How to Play

 What You Can Do

-You have complete freedom in this game, but action verbs help frame your intent.
-They fall into two groups: things you do during open discussion, and things you do when decisions carry mechanical weight (especially in Crunch Time).
+You have complete freedom, but action verbs help frame your intent.
+They split into two groups: Discussion Actions during free play, and Decision Actions when a moment carries mechanical weight (often in Crunch Time).

 Discussion Actions